 The good news is, it doesn’t have to be difficult.
-Over the years of coaching thousands of self-employed professionals to attract more clients, I’ve created a few systems to keep you on track and make Client Attraction a priority.
+Over the years of coaching thousands of self-employed professionals to attract more clients, I’ve created a few systems to keep you on track and make The Leveraged Business a priority.
 What we’ve got to do is have you clear the decks and get rid of the “leaks” in your day.

 How much time per day should you really allocate for marketing?
 I recommend my clients spend up to 4 hours of marketing PER DAY the first 6 months to a year in business, or whenever they need a new boost of clients.
 Many people gasp at that number when I first share it with them, because they usually spend no more than 4 hours per MONTH, if that.
 No wonder they’re having trouble attracting new clients!